Talks on ending Gaza war 'difficult', but truce holds

 WAR CRIMES INVESTIGATION

-Israeli representatives are not meeting face-to-face with the Palestinian delegation because it includes Hamas, which Israel regards as a terrorist organization.
+Israeli representatives are not meeting face-to-face with the Palestinian delegation because it includes Hamas, which Israel regards as a terrorist organisation.
 Hamas for its part is sworn to Israel's destruction.

 In Gaza, many families have returned to areas they had been forced to leave by the Israeli army, but some found their homes had been shelled or bombed.
 Some people pitched tents, while others spent the night in their homes if they could.

 Children looked for toys in the rubble.
-One boy was happy to find his bicycle, pushing it along even though the tires had been punctured.
+One boy was happy to find his bicycle, pushing it along even though the tyres had been punctured.

-"It is not safe yet but we miss our homes, we miss our neighborhood, so we come to sit with friends and chat about our fate," said Abu Khaled Hassan, 50.
+"It is not safe yet but we miss our homes, we miss our neighbourhood, so we come to sit with friends and chat about our fate," said Abu Khaled Hassan, 50.

 Israeli naval forces fired warning shots at a Palestinian fishing boat which broke the naval blockade on Tuesday, the military said.
 Gaza officials said no one was hurt and the incident did not appear to threaten the truce.